johnjago/johnjago.com/README.md

 # [johnjago.com](https://johnjago.com)

-My personal website!
-A home for my writing and a history of projects I’ve worked on.
+My personal website, a home for my writing, projects, and other things.

+It’s built using the Hugo static site generator.

 ## Serving the site locally